tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Rebecca turned to Salem for help and he promised he would do everything in his power to make things right—offering the woman food, clothes, and even money.
 Rebecca didn’t accept any of it but thanked Salem for his concern anyway.

 “Disappearances weren’t the only things discussed in hushed voices.
 Bright, unnatural beams of light had been spotted numerous times coming from Salem’s church late at night, accompanied by the wailing of trumpets.
-There were even some reports of screaming and pleading, but these claims were often dismissed as the police had sworn up and down that everything about Salem was completely overblown.
+There were even some reports of screaming and pleading, but these claims were often dismissed.
 The culprits of the rumors were likely seeking to tarnish Salem’s reputation as revenge for his gentrification projects.
 That’s what the cops said, anyway.

 “However, Rebecca didn’t dismiss any of it.
 And putting the pieces together, she realized Salem had to know more than he was letting on about her missing daughter.

 “So one night, Rebecca decided to see just what was going on inside Salem’s church.

 “She stood watch atop a hillside as figures donning black cloaks entered the building—one by one.
-This was already unnerving enough and she fought to muster up the courage to proceed further.
+This was unnerving enough to make her want to flee, but she fought to muster up the courage to proceed further.
 That’s when there was a blinding flash—a huge green beam of light rushed out of the bell tower, forming a tether to the moon—or at least that's what it looked like.

 “Rebecca fell to her knees feeling as if she was going mad.
 A cacophony rang out—a band of trumpets fit for an orchestra straight from hell.